 Field-hunting tip

-Look in metamorphic country — that is the host setting where saliotite typically forms.
+Look in metamorphic country, the host setting where saliotite typically forms.
 If you start seeing quartz, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.